pablo-meier/Pablog/posts/2012-01-17-lost-manual.md

     Date:2012-01-17T12:00:00
     Tags: pablolife, culture, engineering, rants, essay

+Note: I edited a bunch of this language to be a bit more, uh, fair.
+Looking back, I was very angry!
+This is also an example of "ignoring Hot New Things is its own skill."

+I also regret bringing up Uncle Bob because when he's not [denying trans people's struggles][23] or [wanting to fuck his computer][24], he's [giving terrible programming advice][25] that amounts to "toughen up" and "but I, personally, don't already do that."
+The useful bit about the talk he gave was citing Ward Cunningham anyways.

+---

 I hate to be GrandPaul, the old curmudgeon who hates things that just ain't the way they used to be.
 But I've decided to touch webdev for [ScrabbleCheat][15] and by jove, I feel those RoR kids have jumped the